Alchemist – Adventurer – Legend

 Count Saint Germain – Violin Sonata, Adagio

-Count Saint Germain’s Many Associates
+Count Saint Germain’s Associates

 George Frederic Handel